Mortgage Affordability Rule of Thumb

 Under both schemes you cannot borrow more than 4.5 times the household income on your main mortgage.

-Buy to Let Mortgage Affordability
+Buy-to-Let Mortgage Affordability

-Buy to Let Mortgage Lenders will generally assess mortgage affordability based on rental income.
+Buy-to-let mortgage lenders will generally assess mortgage affordability based on rental income.

 The Lender will want the rental income to exceed the mortgage payment by some margin.
 The margin required tends to vary depending on your tax status.
-Higher rates tax payers need to meet a more aggressive calculation.
+Higher rates taxpayers need to meet a more aggressive calculation.

 This makes £1,000 per month of rent sufficient to support £159,000 of lending.

-Buy to Let top slicing
+Buy-to-let top slicing

-Buy to Let Portfolio Landlord
+Buy-to-let Portfolio Landlord

 The regulator sets out additional affordability calculation requirements for a portfolio landlord and this can become very complex.
 Rent may be assessed against mortgage costs across individual properties as well as the portfolio.
-There will typically also be loan to value limits that must be met.
+There will typically also be loan-to-value limits that must be met.